wanggn8612/ddh/intl.en-US/Pricing/Billing of ECS resources on a DDH..md

 For the ECS instances hosted on a DDH, you are not billed for using vCPU, memory, and local disks.
 However, you must pay for chargeable images, cloud disks, and network bandwidth.

-For more information about the billing rules of these ECS related resources, see [Subscription](../../../../intl.en-US/Pricing/Subscription.md#) in the Elastic Compute Service, [Billing of network bandwidth](../../../../intl.en-US/Pricing/Billing of network bandwidth.md#), and [Billing](../../../../intl.en-US/Pricing/Pay-As-You-Go billing.md#) in the Elastic IP Address Pricing.
+For more information about the billing rules of these ECS related resources, see [Subscription](../../../../intl.en-US/Pricing/Subscription.md#), [billing of network bandwidth](../../../../intl.en-US/Pricing/Billing of network bandwidth.md#), and [Pay-As-You-Go billing](../../../../intl.en-US/Pricing/Pay-As-You-Go billing.md#).

 When the Pre-paid DDH does not expire or, there are different resource billing scenarios associated with the ECS instance that are running in different States.